thevickypedia/ftp_server_client/README.md

 FTP Server and Client using Socket Programming in C

 Prerequisites:
-Access to grok.missouristate.edu (in case you're using a single machine) Program for ftp_client and ftp_server
+Access to two computers on the same network or a virtual machine (eg. grok.missouristate.edu in case you're using a single machine)
+Program for ftp_client and ftp_server

 Contents of the directory: